 Qatar–Saudi Arabia

-Qatar and Saudi Arabia share two maritime boundaries, one in the west splitting the Dawhat Salwa, and one in the east emanating from the Khawr Al-Udaid.
-Between the two maritime boundaries, these States share a land boundary.
-The western boundary was first established in 1965 as part of the Agreement that also defined their land boundary.
-The eastern maritime line was not established until 2008, after a portion of their land boundary had been adjusted.
+Qatar and Saudi Arabia have two maritime boundaries, one in the west that divides the Dawhat Salwá and one in the east, which originates in the Khor Al-Adaid.
+Between these two maritime boundaries, the two States also share a land boundary.
+The western maritime boundary was first established in 1965 as part of the Agreement that also defined the land boundary.
+Their eastern maritime boundary was established in 2008, after a portion of the land boundary had been adjusted to compensate Qatar for its agreement to create a sovereign Saudi maritime corridor to the central Persian/Arabian Gulf.

 Map showing the maritime boundary between Qatar and Saudi Arabia